coderByNeed/BOB404/README.md

 FREEDOM / NOT FREEDOM:
   Actual pressence of BOB404 in your computer is still to be established.
 I am currently not sure how deep BOB app should be allowed to go.
 Perpahs only fetching and tracking files, it would be start, but i am still not sure if BOB should be allowed to have acces to the system.

+WORKING STATION and CONDITIONS: working in notepad++ editor, must be py2.7 and py3.5 compatable ( maybe even more version if some kind soul wants to contribute ) I personally dont use external modules, but if someone wants to contribute and write code that runs faster than mine with some module.
+Go for it, i will change it.